-, oversees the functions of the CNR, supervising the research assistants and coordinating the activities of the computer laboratory.
+, oversees the functions of the CRNS, supervising the research assistants and coordinating the activities of the computer laboratory.
 Dr. Dziadkowiec assists with data analysis/interpretation and provides guidance to students and faculty in statistical/research design.

 Sarah Schmiege, PhD, College of Nursing Statistician